stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/05.5-cox-edge/20-create-cox-cluster.md

 ---
 title: "Create and Manage Cox IaaS Cluster"
 metaTitle: "Create and Manage Cox IaaS Cluster"
-metaDescription: "Learn how to add and manage a cluster deployed to Cox Edge."
+description: "Learn how to add and manage a cluster deployed to Cox Edge."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---